MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-schedule-pipeline-job.md

 ---
 ## Query triggered jobs from a schedule

 Jobs triggered by a specific schedule all have the display name `<schedule_name>-YYYYMMDDThhmmssZ`.
-For example, if a schedule named `named-schedule` runs every 12 hours starting at 6 AM on Jan 1 2021, the display names of the jobs created are as follows:
+For example, if a schedule named `named-schedule` runs every 12 hours starting at 6 AM on January 1, 2021, the display names of the jobs created are as follows:

 - named-schedule-20210101T060000Z
 - named-schedule-20210101T180000Z